stlllll/2113game/README.md

 Game Process: The game process includes 8 rounds, and each round consists of 3 sessions.
 Each round represents a semester, and the 3 sessions are "semester start","midterm" and "Final Exam Period" respectively.
-When a new game starts, the player needs to choose to be a student from 1.local 2.India 3.Mainland China 4.Korea, and start his/her university life with some special initial abilities and some random abilities.
+When a new game starts, the player needs to choose to be a student from 1.local 2.India 3.Mainland China 4.Korea, and start his/her university life with some special initial abilities.
 (See below to find details about ability)
 Then the player enters the fisrt round, a semester.

 round process: